Researchers ‘shocked’ by college biology textbooks’ handling of climate change

 (The Hill) — Climate change may represent a crisis, but that isn’t how college biology textbooks depict it, according to a new study.

-The amount of textbook real estate devoted to climate change has continually expanded since the 1990s, according to the paper from researchers at North Carolina State University, published Wednesday in PLOS.
+The amount of textbook real estate devoted to climate change has continually expanded since the 1990s, according to a paper from researchers at North Carolina State University, published Wednesday in PLOS.

 But since then, the material has moved ever further into the back of the books and become increasingly detached from practical solutions, researchers found, a change that tracks a broader pivot in the field of biology away from organisms and ecosystems and toward cells and microbes.